notoriousbfg/tim/NOTES.md

 There will probably never be a callable on its own.
 It will always be a list function, so I should write it as such.

 I need to implement variables and scope before thinking about native functions.

+### 26/06/23

+I'm struggling with assignment and global variables.
+Top level list items aren't being created as globals that can be used in other parts of the program, only within the same list.
+I think this is because the first thing we do is enter into a list, which creates a new environment.